chethanrepo/tarento/README.md

  4. **Swagger2** (For API documentation)

- The pending things integrated with Sonarqueue, Jacoco for test results and code coverage verification.
-The api authentication using bearer token
+ The pending things - Integration with Sonarqube, Jacoco for test results and code coverage verification.
+The api authentication using bearer token  - will push the code soon.

  # How to test
  1. Use STS tool